Cornering Quantum Gravity: Gravity

 such that $H_{\hat{\xi}}=\int_S Q_{\hat{\xi}}$, with $\mathrm{d}Q_{\hat{\xi}}= I_{\hat{\xi}} \theta - \iota_{\xi} L$ being the unmodified Noether charge, and $F_{\hat{\xi}}=\int_S\iota_{\xi}\theta$ the Noetherian flux.
 It can then be proved that we have the modified bracket

 \item We can consider an enlarged field space, and define another symplectic form $\Omega^{\mathrm{ext}}$ such that

 for every diffeomorphism $\xi$.
 This procedure goes under the name of \emph{extended phase space} \cite{Ciambelli:2021vnn, Ciambelli:2021nmv, Freidel:2021dxw, Speranza:2022lxr}, and we will have to say more about it later.
-The system is still dissipative but is now integrable, thanks to the introduction of edge modes. \end{enumerate}
+The system is still dissipative but is now integrable, thanks to the introduction of edge modes\footnote{With ``edge mode'' we denote a field living on a codimension-2 surface.}. \end{enumerate}

 \paragraph{Conservation} Charges are not always conserved.
 In general